 When you drink matcha, caffeine and l-theanine come together so you feel mental alertness without any jitters and longer mental focus without the crash.
 Regular tea leaves don't have enough l-theanine because they don't go through shaded growth during the last three weeks before harvest.

-Encha's organic matcha plants are shaded for about three weeks before harvest, thus the plants contain more l-theanine and caffeine.
+Encha's organic ceremonial grade matcha plants are shaded for about three weeks before harvest, thus the plants contain more l-theanine and caffeine.

 How do the caffeine levels compare?